 I believe in family-centered, responsive, trust-based feeding.
 In the simplest terms, a child should lead the learning process and trust that adults will offer appropriate experiences to support him or her along the way.
-I know that each family’s mealtime experiences are unique, and a successful journey can look many different ways.
+I also understand that each family’s mealtime experiences are unique, and a successful journey can look many different ways.
 I believe judgement has no place in this process.

 My practice is informed by my training in the work of Suzanne Evans Morris, Marsha Dunn Klein (Get Permission Approach), Dr. Kay Toomey (SOS Approach), Jenny McGlothlin and Dr. Katya Rowell (STEPS Approach), and Ellyn Satter (Division of Responsibility).

 Stephanie Cohen, M.A., CCC-SLP, CLC

-Stephanie Cohen is a mother, speech-language pathologist, and lactation counselor in private practice who has worked with children with complex medical needs and their families for more than 17 years.
+Stephanie Cohen is a mother, speech-language pathologist, and lactation counselor in private practice who has worked with children with complex medical needs and their families for more than 18 years.
 She has advanced training in feeding and swallowing disorders and specializes in working with the birth-5 population.
-Stephanie is passionate about helping families of children with feeding and swallowing disorders find ways to make mealtimes more successful and enjoyable.
+Stephanie is passionate about helping families of children with feeding and swallowing disorders find ways to make mealtimes more successful, enjoyable, and nourishing in all ways.

 Stephanie has extensive experience with: